 3. Propylene Glycol

-One health problem associated with this is the simple fact that dogs can become addicted to this sweet taste, and will refuse to eat healthier food when their owner upgrades.
+One health problem associated with this is the simple fact that dogs can become addicted to this sweet taste, and will refuse to eat healthier food when their owner upgrades to healthier brands.

-5. Blue Dye Coloring
+5. Blue Dye Coloring and Food Coloring

 8. Food Industry Waste/Byproducts